An agent of HOPE in Rwanda

 Company internships our students have had or are currently in process with include:

-The School of Business recently hosted an Internship Spotlight event to highlight internship experiences.
+The College of Business hosted an Internship Spotlight event to highlight internship experiences.
 Click here to read about the evening and students' takeaways from it.

 As part of its commitment to social responsibility, the School of Business is committed to service-oriented projects, such as taking on real-world case studies as part of the business curriculum.
 Rather than doing these studies out of a textbook, for instance, classes will offer consulting services to a business in the community.